 Another benefit is that if I change my mind during the evolution of a project, even after a board is built up, I can fabricate an ‘overlay board’ to support an alternate design, and simply solder the new layer on top of the old.
 Overlay boards like the ones pictured below have literally saved receiver and transceiver projects in the past, when I gave up on getting a stage to work satisfactorily.
 They have also allowed me to achieve a higher density when a compact transceiver build necessitates cramming it all into a tight space.

 To make an overlay board, I cut and trim a paper stencil to get the shape right.
 Then, cut the PCB to match, clean it up, and draw on the patterns of trace and ground plane.
 The overlay board is then built up and tested as usual.
 When debugged, it can be dropped onto its host board, and wires soldered to connect in signals, power and ground.
-There’s no need for nuts and bolts, the link wires provide plenty of mechanical rigidity.
+On a small overlay board there’s no need for nuts and bolts, the link wires provide mechanical rigidity.
 A variant on this idea is to design the boards around 0.1: connectors (above).

 Seeing a receiver’s audio bandwidth on your Smartphone

 The best way to characterize a homebrew crystal filter or receiver bandwidth is with a spectrum analyzer.
 But most of us don’t have one lying around.
 There’s a lo-fi but effective alternative — any of the audio spectrum analyzer apps available in the app stores.
 Two to try are Spectroid and Frequensee.
 These apps provide a good approximation of the audio frequency bandwidth of your receiver.
 Hold the phone close to your receiver’s speaker.
 Remember that the spectrum you are seeing is a result of the IF bandwidth and any audio filtering after the detector (even simple designs often have some).

 Mounting RF boards against angle aluminium partitions